-- 29.1.
-The National Employment Standards provide that where a pregnant Employee's pregnancy ends after a period of gestation of at least 12 weeks otherwise than by the birth of a living child and the child is not stillborn the Employee may access unpaid special maternity leave for the period they are unfit for work. - 29.2.
-Clause 55.15 currently only provides access to special parental leave where the pregnancy terminates after the completion of 20 weeks.
-To ensure clause 55.15 of the Agreement is compliant with this requirement the following entitlements will apply, in lieu of clause 55.15: - 29.2.1.
-Where the pregnancy of an Employee not then on parental leave terminates other than by the birth of a living Child, the Employee may take leave for such periods as a registered medical practitioner certifies as necessary, as follows: - a) where the pregnancy terminates during the first 11 weeks, during the certified period/s the Employee is entitled to access any paid and/or unpaid personal/carer's leave entitlements in accordance with clause 51 of the Agreement; - b) where the pregnancy terminates after a gestation of at least 12 weeks but before the completion of 20 weeks, during the certified period/s the Employee is entitled to unpaid special maternity leave and/or to access any paid personal/carer's leave entitlements in accordance with clause 51 of the Agreement; - c) where the pregnancy terminates after the completion of 20 weeks, during the certified period/s the Employee is entitled to paid special maternity leave not exceeding the amount of paid parental leave available under clause 55.3 and thereafter, to unpaid special maternity leave.
+- 30.1.
+Where the pregnancy of an Employee not then on parental leave terminates other than by the birth of a living Child, the Employee may take leave for such periods as a registered medical practitioner certifies (certified period/s) as necessary, as follows: - 30.1.1. where the pregnancy terminates during the first 12 weeks, during the certified period/s the Employee is entitled to access any paid and/or unpaid personal/carer's leave entitlements in accordance with clause 56 of the Agreement;

+- 30.1.2. where the pregnancy terminates after a gestation of at least 12 weeks but before the completion of 20 weeks, during the certified period/s the Employee is entitled to unpaid special maternity leave and/or to access any paid personal/carer's leave entitlements in accordance with clause 56 of the Agreement; - 30.1.3. where the pregnancy terminates after the completion of 20 weeks, during the certified period/s the Employee is entitled to paid special maternity leave not exceeding the amount of paid parental leave available under clause 62.3 of the Agreement and thereafter, to unpaid special maternity leave.

+31. Effect of casual conversion on an Employee's parental leave entitlements

+31.1.
+Consistent with the Government's commitment to promote more secure forms of employment, where a Regular Casual Employee is converted to ongoing employment under clause 19.5 of the Agreement, within 104 weeks of the date of birth or adoption of their Child, the Employer should reasonably consider any request by the converted Casual Employee to access the paid and unpaid leave parental leave entitlements at clause 62.3 of the Agreement up to the 2-year anniversary of the birth or placement date.